 I also measure whether students enrolled in bachelor's degrees in the subsequent years after admission.
 Specifically, for the admission cohorts of 2015 to 2018, I observe enrollment from 2015 to 2020.
 The goal is to examine whether the admission to the technology degree creates a deviation effect for students who could have access directly to the five-year bachelor's degree program.
 I also examine if entering postsecondary education through the technology program leads to a terminal degree or eases the transition to the bachelor's degree.
 In Table 2 column 3, I show that there is no statistically significant effect of admission to the technology degree on the probability of enrolling in a bachelor's program.
+The coefficients for all specifications in column 3 are small, sometimes fairly close to zero.

-to zero.
 It is also important to point out that the estimates do not overlap with the range of the point estimates for enrollment in column 1.
 Figure 3, second row, presents the graphical depiction of no discontinuity in the bachelor enrollment outcome.
 From these results, it is difficult to conclude any deviation effect.
 So far, students at the margin for admission to the technology program do not initially intend to enroll in a bachelor's degree.